 - Booth pop-ups and displays – same as above, last year was awesome, hoping this year will be great too

 - Celebrity Random Encounters – last year was epic (check out our posts here, here and here), and just from my first list above, it looks like this year will be a blast as well!

 And to top it all off, I was lucky enough to get two exclusives from SDCC Exclusive Portal.
 What are SDCC Exclusives you say?
 Some of the most coveted, limited, items and events at the con.
 They are so limited, access is provided via an online lottery.
 So if you get anything, anything at all, count yourself lucky!
 This year I was surprised and grateful to get access to two exclusives:

 I’ve been a fan of Greg Capullo‘s work since his days working on Spawn and Scott Synder‘s writing is just as amazing.
 As a team?
 Simply awesome.
 But don’t take my word for it, check out Batman: Last Knight on Earth #1 and you’ll see what I mean:

 Also, the Lego Star wars toy will be great, see some photos below.
 By the way, Justin is totally drooling over my win!SDCC floor map, reproduced below.

 In my experience, you can go to SDCC one year and have a totally different experience from the last year.
 I am so looking forward to going again this year and comparing my experience from SDCC 2018.
 I’m pretty sure though, whatever happens, it’s going to be an awesome con!

-Keep following us here to get updates from our daily SDCC 2019 adventures via our upcoming post: Con Stories.
+Keep following us here to get updates from our daily SDCC 2019 adventures via our upcoming post: Con Stories and our SDCC Cosplay Coverage.
 Also, we’ll be sharing any big SDCC Reveals and Announcements as they happen from the con.